-In sub-Saharan Africa—home to nearly two-thirds of people living with HIV globally—most HIV infections are sexually transmitted or associated with pregnancy, childbirth, and breastfeeding.
+In sub-Saharan Africa, most HIV infections are sexually transmitted or associated with pregnancy, childbirth, and breastfeeding.
 The region also has high rates of unintended pregnancy, particularly among HIV-positive women.
 To better meet the sexual and reproductive health (SRH) needs of those living with HIV and to provide HIV prevention services to women visiting health facilities, many have argued for the integration of sexual and reproductive health and HIV services.
 However, there is a lack of evidence on the benefits and costs of integration and which models could be most effective for integrating HIV and SRH services.

 Together, three organizations—the International Planned Parenthood Federation (IPPF), the Population Council, and the London School of Hygiene & Tropical Medicine—designed and implemented the Integra Initiative.
 Conducted from 2008 to 2013, the initiative sought to generate rigorous evidence on the feasibility, effectiveness, cost, and impact of different models for delivering integrated HIV/SRH services in settings with high and medium HIV prevalence in sub-Saharan Africa.
 Specifically, the study aimed to: